ioBroker/adapter-react-5/README.md

 ### 4.7.6 (2023-11-29)

--   (bluefox) Added translations
+-   (@GermanBluefox) Added translations

 ### 4.7.5 (2023-11-28)

--   (bluefox) Corrected subscribe on objects in the legacy connection
+-   (@GermanBluefox) Corrected subscribe on objects in the legacy connection

 ### 4.7.4 (2023-11-23)

--   (bluefox) Updated packages
+-   (@GermanBluefox) Updated packages
--   (bluefox) Made getStates method in legacy connection compatible with new one
+-   (@GermanBluefox) Made getStates method in legacy connection compatible with new one

 ### 4.7.3 (2023-11-08)

--   (bluefox) Updated packages
+-   (@GermanBluefox) Updated packages

 ### 4.7.2 (2023-11-03)